magda2307/re4-notifyer/README.md

 Note that you'll also need to allow "less secure apps" to connect to your account, you can follow these steps:
 Go to the "Less secure app access" section in My Account.
 Turn on access for less secure apps.
-\The script will run indefinitely, checking the search results every 30 seconds.

 ## Built With